colocohen/name-server/README.md

 ## 🔧 `encodeMessage` / `decodeMessage`

-For advanced use cases, **name-server** also exposes low-level primitives to **parse** and **serialize** raw DNS messages.
+For advanced use cases, **dnssec-server** also exposes low-level primitives to **parse** and **serialize** raw DNS messages.
 This is useful if you want to: